Data Breaches: How to Protect Your Information

 - File your taxes early.
 Filing your taxes early, (as soon as you have all the information you need), is one of the best ways to protect yourself from tax identity theft.
 After a breach, a scammer may commit tax identity theft by using your Social Security number to file a tax return and steal your tax refund.
 Most victims don’t find out about the fraud until they go to file their tax returns and are informed that someone has already filed a return using their Social Security number.

 - Check your credit reports.
 You can get free credit reports each year by going to annualcreditreport.com.
 Review your reports carefully.
 If you come across any accounts or collection items that you do not recognize, contact the credit reporting agencies to dispute the matter and get it resolved.
 Note that under federal law, you are entitled to one free credit report each year from each of the three major credit reporting agencies.
 Plus, as a Georgia resident, you are entitled to an additional two free credit reports per year from each of the reporting agencies.
+Please note that because of the financial impact of the COVID-19 pandemic, the three credit reporting agencies are now offering free weekly credit reports through December 31, 2022.

 - Agree to Free Credit Monitoring.
 If the company responsible for a data breach offers free credit monitoring to people whose information was compromised, take advantage of it.